+- A. The Westminster Confession of Faith

 - B. The Larger Catechism

 - C. The Shorter Catechism

 - D. The Form of Government

 - E. The Rules of Discipline

 - F. The Directory of Public Worship

 CHAPTER 3 THE CONGREGATION

 DEFINITION AND PURPOSE OF AN ORGANIZED CONGREGATION